PT Barnum Statue, Bethel

-Bethel’s Historical Society seems to pretty much devote their entire existence to Barnum (although I have learned that Bethel was home to a huge comb industry at one time, as well as the first vodka distillery in the US).
+Bethel’s Historical Society devotes much of their efforts to Barnum (although I have learned that Bethel was home to a huge comb industry at one time, as well as the first vodka distillery in the US).

 The town commissioned a statue of Barnum to celebrate his 200th birthday and placed him in front of the library.
 There are so many good articles about Barnum and this statue and his legacy… Here’s one from Yankee Magazine.

-Here’s another (pdf) New York Times article on Barnum, Bethel and the statue
+Here’s another New York Times article on Barnum, Bethel and the statue

 But I turn to my friend at CT Monuments.net for some great background on the statue itself.

 The statue, dedicated to mark the 200th anniversary of Barnum’s 1810 birth in Bethel, depicts Barnum raising his hat as he departs the town to seek his fortune.
 Barnum’s career would include creating a curiosity museum in New York and the circus that still bears his name, as well as political and charitable contributions to Bridgeport.

 “I really liked the symbolism of Barnum throwing his hat into the ring,” Dave says.
 “You always see a lot of photos of Barnum with the hat, so we decided early on to include that in the theme.
 I also felt strongly that I wanted to have him taking a step forward into the world.
 Barnum was a vibrant man of action, and I couldn’t conceive of portraying him seated.”